 These Raspberry Swirl Cheesecake Cupcakes will become an instant favorite.
-They’re pretty to look at, absolutely delicious, and they’re super easy to make.
-PLUS each cupcake has only 190 CALORIES!
+They’re pretty to look at, delicious, and super easy to make.
+Plus, each cupcake has only 190 calories!

-I have had some version of the Raspberry Swirl Cheesecake Cupcakes for literally decades!
-They seem to always pop up at church potlucks, graduation parties, summer cookouts, 4th of July celebrations, etc. And it’s no wonder, these little cheesecake cupcakes are AMAZING!
+I have had some version of the Raspberry Swirl Cheesecake Cupcakes for decades!
+They seem to always pop up at church potlucks, graduation parties, summer cookouts, 4th of July celebrations, etc. And it’s no wonder because these little cheesecake cupcakes are AMAZING!

-Over the years, I have tried many different recipes for Raspberry Swirl Cheesecake Cupcakes, and this one from Martha Stewart is my favorite.
-The original recipe calls for a water bath to prevent cracking, but on my first attempt at making these, I completely missed the water bath.
+Over the years, I have tried many recipes for Raspberry Swirl Cheesecake Cupcakes, and this one from Martha Stewart is my favorite.
+The original recipe calls for a water bath to prevent cracking, but I completely missed the water bath I completely missed the water bath on my first attempt at making these.

 And you know what?!

 They still came out every bit as delicious with no cracks.
 So, I say you ditch the water bath because simpler is better.

 The other change I made from the original recipe is that I boosted the amount of vanilla extract.
 I’m a bit heavy-handed when it comes to vanilla extract, and I ended up doubling the called-for amount.